“Bridging the gap between the police, the military, the martial artist and the aware citizen!”

 To structure it as realistically as possible, I used a “reverse-engineering” approach by starting with the fight first and working backward in probabilities.
 After decades of real world, hands-on experience and training, in 1996, I began to organize all my fighting tactics and strategies into one comprehensive program called the Close Quarter Concepts Group.
 The CQCG is made up of four separate, primary foundations, each a 10 level training program:

 - 4: Gun/Counter-Gun Course

-- 5: CGQ Group: The Close Quarter Combat Group.
+- 5: CGQ Group: The Close Quarter Concepts Group.
 Completing levels in the above courses, combined

-- 6: Pacific Archipelago Combatives: The combative essence of Pacific Islands systems
+- 6: Pacific Archipelago Concepts: The combative essence of Pacific Islands systems

-- 7: Police Judo: Hand, Stick, Knife, Gun Combatives with police requirements before during and after each confrontation
+- 7: Defender/Police Judo: Hand, Stick, Knife, Gun Combatives with police requirements before during and after each confrontation

 Close Quarter Combat Group Training Mission Progression Overview: